What You Need to Know About Architectural and Engineering Manager

 Coordination: Adjusting actions in relation to others' actions.

 Types of Architectural & Engineering Manager Jobs

 In the United States, there were 180,100 jobs for Architectural and Engineering Manager in 2016.
 New jobs are being produced at a rate of 5.5% which is above the national average.
 The Bureau of Labor Statistics predicts 9,900 new jobs for Architectural and Engineering Manager by 2026.
-There will be an estimated 13,600 positions for Architectural & Engineering Manager per year.
+Due to new job openings and attrition, there will be an average of 13,600 job openings in this field each year.

 The states with the most job growth for Architectural & Engineering Manager are Nevada, Utah, and Florida.
 Watch out if you plan on working in Vermont, Maine, or Alaska.
 These states have the worst job growth for this type of profession.

 The average yearly salary of an Architectural & Engineering Manager ranges between $89,620 and $208,000.